nickhibbits/travel-app/README.md

 # Travel App

 ## Overview
-This mock travel app allows the user to input a destination and trip duration, then be shown a picture of the searched area as well as a logged confirmation of the dates selected for their trip.
+This mock travel app allows the user to input a destination and trip duration, then be shown a picture of the searched area as well as a logged confirmation of the dates selected for the length of their trip.

 ## Technical Details
 This app utilizes Webpack to manage files, as well as a Node and Express environment to call 3 different APIs: